leonrenn/PARAMETERIZED-NEURAL-NETWORKS/README.md

 The likelihood ratio trick enables us to do parameter inference on a certain signal with the trained paramterized neural network.
 This is done for the 1D and 2D example.<br>

-The log likelihood ratio is then summed up for every point for the underlying background and signal models.<br>.
+The log likelihood ratio is then summed up for every point for the underlying background and signal models.<br>
 The best value for the interfered paramter can be found by looking at the maximum (or minimum) of the summed values.